 In addition, every DNS record has a Time to Live (TTL) value, which is the amount of time that DNS servers should store that record in their cache.
 So even when you change a record, DNS servers will continue working with its formal value from cache until this time has passed.
 If your registrar allows this, you can set your record’s TTL value to a low number, which will help speed up the process.

 Regardless of the TTL value, each server has its own schedule and some take longer than others to update their records.
 Until they update, they will continue to use the old records that they have cached.
 This means that if you’ve pointed a domain name to a new IP address, for example, then for a period of time, some places will be seeing your old site (using your old DNS records), and some places will be seeing your new site.

 How can I check to see if my site has propagated around the world?

 There are several free online tools that make it easy to see if your site is propagating around the world.
 DNS Checker is one such tool Enter your domain name (e.g. example.com) into the DNS Checker and click Search.
 Servers across the world will check to see which IP address is serving your domain at that moment.
-If a server lists your new IP address (from your Elementor Cloud account), then you know that your DNS changes have propagated to that server and users in that area will likely be seeing your new site.
+If a server lists your new IP address (from your Elementor hosted website), then you know that your DNS changes have propagated to that server and users in that area will likely be seeing your new site.
 This is a quick spot check to see how quickly propagation takes place across the world, but of course, it is only representative of a few DNS servers.